What is the speed of electricity?

 Consider this analogy.
 A long line of people is waiting to enter a restaurant.
 Each person fidgets nervously about in their spot in line.
 The person at the end of the line grows impatient and shoves the person in front of him.
 In turn, when each person in the line receives a shove from the person behind him, he shoves the person in front of him.
 The shove will therefore be passed along from person to person, forwards through the line.
 The shove will reach the restaurant doors long before the last person in line personally makes it to the doors.
 In this analogy, the people represent the electrons, their arms represent the electromagnetic field, and the shove represents a fluctuation or wave in the electromagnetic field.
 The speed at which each person fidgets represents the individual electron velocity, the speed at which each person individually progresses through the line represents the electron drift velocity, and the speed at which the shove travels through the line represents the signal velocity.
 Based on this simple analogy, we would expect the signal velocity to be very fast, the individual velocity to be somewhat fast, and the drift velocity to be slow.
 (Note that in physics there is also another relevant speed in this context called the "phase velocity".
 The phase velocity is more of a mathematical tool than a physical reality, so I do not think it is worth discussing here).

 The individual electron velocity in a metal wire is typically millions of kilometers per hour.
-In contrast, the drift velocity is typically only a few meters per hour while the signal velocity is a hundred million to a trillion kilometers per hour.
+In contrast, the drift velocity is typically only a few meters per hour while the signal velocity is a hundred million to a billion kilometers per hour.
 In general, the signal velocity is somewhat close to the speed of light in vacuum, the individual electron speed is about 100 times slower than the signal velocity, and the electron drift speed is as slow as a snail.